-8.4 Auto-Phone
+8.4 Auto-Phone (not for Invisible-In-Canal)

 The Auto-Phone function automatically switches your present listening programme to your telephone programme when a telephone receiver, equipped with a magnet, is close to your ear.
-When you remove the telephone receiver from your ear, the hearing aid automatically returns to the previous listening programme.
+When you remove the telephone receiver from your ear, the hearing aids automatically return to the previous listening programme.